AdvancedCustomFields/docs/fields/group.md

 ---

 ## Description
-The Group field provides a way to create a group of fields.
+The Group field provides a way to structure fields into groups.
 It assists in better organizing the edit screen UI as well as the data.

 The Group field uses both the parent and child field names when saving and loading values.
 For example, a Group field named ‘hero’ with a sub field named ‘image’ will be saved to the database using the meta name ‘hero_image’.